-Dr. Bergsten has received the Meritorious Honor Award of the Department of State (1965), the Exceptional Service Award of the Treasury Department (1981), the Legion d'Honneur from the Government of France (1985), the Order of the Polar Star from the Government of Sweden (2013), the Officer's Cross of the Order of Merit of the Federal Republic of Germany (2014), and the First Class of the Order of Diplomatic Service Merit "Gwanghwa Medal" of the Republic of Korea (2016).
-He has been named an Honorary Fellow of the Chinese Academy of Social Sciences (1997), a Global Advisor to the President of the Republic of Korea (2009), and Swedish American of the year for 2014.
-He received the World Trade Award from the National Foreign Trade Council in 2013.
-He received MA, MALD, and PhD degrees from the Fletcher School of Law and Diplomacy, and its Distinguished Alumnus Award in 2010, and a BA magna cum laude and honorary Doctor of Humane Letters from Central Methodist University.
+Dr. Bergsten has received the Meritorious Honor Award of the Department of State (1965), Exceptional Service Award of the US Treasury Department (1981), the Legion d'Honneur from the Government of France (1985), an honorary fellowship in the Chinese Academy of Social Sciences (1997), the Distinguished Alumni Leadership Award from the Fletcher School (2010), the Order of the Polar Star from the Government of Sweden (2013), the World Trade Award of the National Foreign Trade Council (2013), the Officer's Cross of the Order of Merit of the Federal Republic of Germany (2014), Swedish American of the Year for 2014, and the First Class of the Order of Diplomatic Service Merit "Gwanghwa Medal" of the Republic of Korea (2017).
+He was elected to the American Academy of Diplomacy (2018).